satorici/satori-docs/satori_help/docs/notifications.md

 ### WEB:

-You can also set the notifications via the web interface by completing the following fields on the Satori's web [dashboard](https://www.satori.ci/dashboard/)
+You can also set the notifications via the web interface by completing the following fields on the Satori web [dashboard.](https://www.satori.ci/dashboard/)

 ![Settings:](img/dashboard_1.png)